rknuus/caspr/README.rst

 Description
 ===========

+CAche Sheet PReparation is work in progress!
+So far it only supports geocaches with tables and was tested only for GC2A62B.

 CAche Sheet PReparation supports the preparation of Google Docs sheets for multi-stage geocaches.
-The sheet can be opened offline (!) on a mobile device if the offline mode of the document is active and if you open it in Google's Chrome browser.
+The sheet can be opened offline (!) on a mobile device if you activate the offline mode of the document and open it in Google's Chrome browser.

 The sheet provides fields to enter the answers to the questions of each stage, and automatically calculates intermediate and the final geocache positions